DoctorLar/RPi3-Health/README.md

 # RPi3-Health
-Easy script to do upgrade/update
+Easy script to do upgrade,update, dist, transport, and autoclean.

+I had an error that my transport was missing.
+This solved that.

 #### Setup ####